bpietravalle/fireStarter/README.md

 3. _flag_: if you already have a firebaseRef and simply want to wrap it in angularFire, then set the _path_ argument to the given firebaseRef and set this argument to _true_, otherwise leave this argument blank.

-4. _constant_: if you want the angular $injector to search for a different constant than FBURL, then pass the constant as a string here.

 ### Thanks!